top of page

 Final Thoughts on Monet’s Artistic Vision

 Claude Monet’s eyesight played a crucial role in shaping his art.
 His cataracts changed how he saw color and detail, pushing him toward a more abstract and expressive style.
-Cataract surgery has evolved so much since Monet's time and we even have lenses to place in the eye which would means no more glasses for seeing both far and near.
-When you come to clinic, do ask me to show you the paintings my patients have done before surgery and the
+Cataract surgery has evolved significantly since Monet's time.
+We even have lenses that can be placed in the eye, eliminating the need for glasses for both near and far vision.

 Comments